 “The thing that is really hard, and really amazing, is giving up being perfect and beginning the work of becoming yourself.” – Anna Quinlen

-I’ve spent most of my life focused on Beauty, Health and “Success”, I fall into the trap that “at some moment in the future, everything will be better,” even, “Perfect.”
+I spent most of my life focused on Beauty, Health and “Success”, I fell into the trap that “at some moment in the future, everything would be better,” even, “Perfect.”

 My love and appreciation of beauty is a gift.
 I see it as a God-given gift – something I was born with.
 It was encouraged and nurtured by my family.
 I’ ve always been drawn to and inspired by Beauty in Art, Dance, Music, and the Human body.

 Beauty & Perfection.
 Are they the same?

 Most of my struggles come from my unconscious pairing of Beauty and Perfection.
 Here’s the problem, in search of Perfection, my ideal is never reached.
 Let’s face it, almost nobody’s can.
 The moment, I sneak up to the goal, desire or dream, I raise the bar.
 That, imaginary bar that is unreachable, setting myself up for failure, every single time.

 But even there, standing and moving in front of the big mirrors, I found myself focused on the Perfectionist ideal, the perfect Dancer’s body, the long lean legs, the “perfectly” arched feet, the choreography executed with precision – the truly unattainable.
 I compared my body to others in the rooms and those I had seen on stage, and I never quite made the mark.
 Today I practice more compassion with myself, but this compassion didn’t come quickly.